umr-amap/iamap/docs/source/tools.md

 - **Pretrained checkpoint:**
 If you have a pretrained model available on disk, you can use this one rather than pre-trained weights available on the web.

+- **CUDA Device ID:**
+Enter CUDA device ID to choose on which GPU computations are done if you have several.

+- **Merge method at the end of inference:**
+Choose how tiles will be merged to reconstruct a full raster.
+For more informations, see [rasterio documentation](https://rasterio.readthedocs.io/en/latest/api/rasterio.merge.html#rasterio.merge.merge).
+Only the `average` method is custom and will average several overlapping tiles to obtain the values of the final pixels.

+- **Number of workers for dataloader:**
+How many threads will be used by the dataloader to feed the tiles into the encoder.
+This defaults to all available workers.
+You can chose less to ease the workload on your CPU.

+- **Schedule pauses between batches:**
+If a number is inputed, their will be a pause between each batch.
+This allows to pass the inference in background if other computations have to be made at the same time.

+- **Remove temporary files after encoding:**
+If selected, all temporary tiles will be removed at the end of encoding.

+- **Compress final result to uint16 and JP2 to save space:**
+If selected, the final features raster will be converted to uint16 rather than float32 (*i.e.* two times lighter) and compressed to JP2 rather than geotiff to save space.

+- **Frequency at which temporary files should be cleaned up:**
+Every n batch, temporary tiles will be merged together and deleted.

+- **Pass parameters as JSON file:**
+In the output directory, the parameters corresponding to an encoding session, you can find a JSON file summarizing the input parameters used during encoding.
+You can pass this JSON file here to overide all previous parameters.
+This can be usefull if you want to resume an encoding session.

 ---------------------------------------
 ## Dimension reduction